Introduction to the String Quartet: CHB 105

 Instrumental Sonata and Duo Repertoire: CHB 401

-This course is taught by Prof. Jean Barr and meets W 10:35-12:25.
-Contact her for more information at email@example.com.
+This course is taught by Dr. Andrew Harley and meets W 10:35-12:25.
+Contact him for more information at email@example.com.

 Graduate Chamber Music Seminar: CHB 445 meets Th 15:35-17:25pm and is a specially designed, in-depth course open to any graduate instrumentalist.
 It is taught by Prof. Mimi Hwang.
 Students may participate as individuals or as pre-formed groups.
 The seminar consists of weekly coachings, group master classes, and performance opportunities at ESM and in the community.
 Enrollment is limited to 4-5 groups.
 Those not placed in the class will be directed towards other chamber music opportunities at school.